How To Make PowerPoint Themes with a Custom Color Palette

 Customizing Color Palette for Charts

 You can also apply custom colors from the Theme Colors palette to PowerPoint charts.
-In the following example we can see how to apply the color palette to a 3D Pie Chart.
-Select the chart series that you want to update and then find the Fill button in the context menu.
-Here you can choose colors from the Theme Colors palette as shown below.
+The following example shows how to use the color palette in a 3D Pie Chart.
+Select the chart series you want to update and then find the Fill button in the context menu.
+Here, you can choose colors from the Theme Colors palette, as shown below.

 Customizing Color Palette for Charts